amplience/dc-extension-ga-dashboard/README.md

 ```

 The dimensions provided should map to the fields in which have been set up in the Google analytics dashboard for the fields outlined above.

+### Google Analytics Service Account Authorization

+By default the dashboard will allow users to login to their Google account to view analytics data on the dashboard.
+To avoid this a Service Account can be created allowing the dashboard to authorize using a private key and client email.

+1. Create a Google APIs [Service account](https://console.cloud.google.com/iam-admin/serviceaccounts)
+1. In the Service account edit screen in the 'Keys' section add a key
+1. Securely store the generate json file
+1. From the json file copy the "private_key" and add it to the installation params as "googleAnalyticsKey"
+1. Do the same for "client_email" adding it as "googleAnalyticsClientEmail"
+1. Give the email "Read & Analyse" permission to your Analytics site